Master of Arts in Theology

 |The total tuition is $1,199.90 (USD).|

 This is a 36 hour Master of Arts program of study that costs a total of $1,199.90 (USD) in tuition (this does not include the cost of books).
+Payments are made on a class by class basis, so you can get started for only $100.
 In order to enter the program, students must provide proof of both high school graduation (or equivalent) and a bachelor's degree.
-These documents must be submitted by email to firstname.lastname@example.org.
+These documents must be submitted by email to email@example.com.
 (If you do not have these entry requirements, see "Advanced Diploma").
 The program is expected to take approximately 18 months for completion; however, students may study at any pace.
 Upon satisfactory completion of the program, students will be awarded a Master of Arts Degree in Theology.

 - BIB501 - Old Testament Survey 1: Genesis to Esther